-But what most people don’t realize is that there is a lawn care treatment that can be performed in the fall which would actually reduce next year’s weeds significantly, getting you off on a much better foot instead of waiting until there’s a problem.
+But what most people don’t realize is that lawn care treatments in the fall can reduce lawn weeds in the following spring and summer, getting you off on a much better foot instead of waiting until there’s a problem.

-Late fall pre-emergent is a lawn care treatment you may never have heard of, but that can have dramatic results on in terms of lawn care to prevent weeds.
+Fall pre-emergent weed control is a lawn care treatment you may never have heard of, but that can have dramatic results on in terms of lawn care to prevent weeds.

 The use of late fall pre-emergent weed control to reduce weeds in the lawn is an above and beyond step that many lawn care companies fail to take.

-Late fall pre-emergent weed control is just like the pre-emergent products that most lawn care companies use in the spring to prevent common spring weeds from growing—except it works on annual winter weeds.
+Fall pre-emergent herbicides are just like the pre-emergent products that most lawn care companies use in the spring to prevent common spring weeds from growing—except it works on annual winter weeds.

-Most companies don’t start spraying weeds until March or April, so you’ll need to stare at these weeds for quite some time until they’re taken care of.
+Most Northern Virginia lawn care companies don’t start spraying weeds until March or April, so you’ll need to stare at these weeds for quite some time until they’re taken care of.